Skip to main content

 Refugee Economies Panel Dataset

 The centrepiece of the first phase of our research was the collection of an original panel dataset, based on multi-country and time-series data collection.
 With a focus on Uganda, Kenya, and Ethiopia, the dataset covers urban and rural areas, refugees and hosts, and includes multiple data collection periods.
-It includes over 16,000 refugees and host community members from across six research sites.
+It includes over 16,000 refugee and host community members from across six research sites.

 Contact Us